 - Be a useful enterprise that elevates student achievement with preparation for next steps beyond NMSU

-The Discovery Scholars Program (DSP) was founded in 2014 as an Arts & Sciences-wide celebration of undergraduate scholarship.
-It is now collaborating with the Honors College and CURCA to support the undergraduate researchers across the university.
-DSP aims to nurture undergraduate discovery through research with faculty mentors and encourage students to continue their education in graduate or professional school.
-Any undergraduate who is engaged in scholarship with faculty guidance outside of regular class activities can join the program as a DSP Scholar.
-Scholars may be supported by other undergraduate research programs (e.g., MARC, AMP, PARC, or BRIDGES), working on an Honors College thesis, or even working independently with a faculty mentor.
-While working to complete their project, DSP Scholars also identify and work toward the completion of different benchmarks, which DSP celebrates along the way with DSP swag.
+Founded in 2014 to elevate student inquiry in Arts & Sciences, the Discovery Scholars Program (DSP) has expanded to support undergraduate researchers in the colleges of Arts & Sciences and HEST.
+DSP aims to nurture discovery through research with faculty mentors and to encourage students to continue their education in graduate or professional school.
+Any undergraduate in A & S or HEST who is engaged in scholarship with faculty guidance outside of regular class activities can join the program as a DSP Scholar.
+Scholars may be supported by other undergraduate research programs (e.g., U-RISE, AMP, PARC, or McNair), working on an Honors College thesis, or even working independently with a faculty mentor.
+While working to complete their project, DSP Scholars also identify and work toward the completion of different benchmarks, which DSP celebrates along the way.
 DSP scholars and mentors receive a T-shirt when they enter the program, messenger bags and hoodies after completing portions of the benchmarks, and a graduation stole upon completion.
-For more information, email the Associate Director of DSP, Dr. Michael C. Hout (mhout@nmsu.edu) or Director of DSP, Dr. Nancy McMillan (nmcmilla@nmsu.edu). |
+For more information, email the co-directors of DSP, Dr. Michael C. Hout (mhout@nmsu.edu) and Dr. Michèle Shuster (mshuster@nmsu.edu). |

 ![]() |